pedro-val1304/EarthBloom/README.md

 Troubleshooting
 - If styles/images don’t load: verify relative paths and structure (`css/`, `images/`), then hard refresh (Ctrl/Cmd+Shift+R).
+- If neither heatmaps nor dots are not loading in the map, try backend folder separately from the main proyect, following the same live server indications.

 ### Technologies (Front DEMO)
 - HTML, CSS, JavaScript